Why Do Employers Require College Degrees That Aren't Necessary? - Slashdot

 The Street reports that "In a market where companies increasingly rely on computerized systems to cull out early-round applicants, that has led firms to often consider a bachelor's degree indicative of someone who can socialize, run a meeting and generally work well with others."
 One company tells them that "we removed the requirement to have a computer science degree, and we removed the requirement to have experience in development computer programming.
 And when we removed those things we found that the pool of potential really good team members drastically expanded."

-discrimination (Score:4, Interesting)
+discrimination (Score:5, Interesting)

 For example, let's say a company has 20% of its employees male, the rest female.
 They are open to a discrimination lawsuit prima facie.
 But if they only hire people with a X degree, they can say, "only 19% of people with degree X are male, we are doing better than average!"